Jacksonville Fraudulent Use of Credit Cards Lawyer

 Fraudulent Use of a Credit Card

 Fraudulent Use of a Credit Card is a common offense that comes with serious repercussions.
 The Legislature continues to enact laws to fight credit card fraud, but legislation often ensnares more people then intended.
-If you've been accused or arrested for Credit Card Fraud, give the experienced Jacksonville criminal defense lawyers of SLG Law a call today to discuss your particular case.
+If you've been accused or arrested for Credit Card Fraud, give the experienced Jacksonville criminal defense lawyer of LGL a call today to discuss your particular case.

 - You, with intent to defraud the issuer, or a person or organization providing money, goods, services, or anything else of value or any other person,

 - used, for the purpose of obtaining money, goods, services, or anything else of value,

 - a credit card obtained or retained in violation of this part, or

 - a credit card which you knew was forged,

 - obtained money, goods, services, or anything else of value,

 - by representing, without the consent of the cardholder, that you were the holder of a specified card, or